Michelin Bib Gourmand soba spot w/ handcrafted noodles made fresh daily. Rare 100% buckwheat option + tempura bowls.

 Important Note

-One commenter noted that while decent for a casual dinner, it might not be considered an 'amazing culinary experience' compared to some other high-standard soba shops.
+One commenter noted that while decent, it might not be an 'amazing culinary experience' compared to some other high-standard soba shops.

 Positive"Sobaya is recommended for soba noodles and is noted as a Michelin Bib Gourmand restaurant in the East Village, offering good value."